axonweb3/axon-docs/docs/for-dapp-devs/Zero_To_Axon_With_Axon_Cli.md

 Now you can see the `axon-node` Dashboard is displayed as below.
 Grafana provides time range control which is 7 days by default.
 Click on the time units on the top navbar to change the range.
-(I select the **Last 1 hour** as shown below.)
+(The **Last 1 hour** is selected here as shown below.)

 <img alt="dash1 last 1 hour" src={useBaseUrl("img/for-dapp-devs/zero-to-axon-with-axon-cli/dash1 last 1 hour.png")}  width="100%"/>